MickeyJ/React-Express-Seed/README.md

 React Express Seed
 ==================
-*inspired by so many great tutorials*
+*inspired by great tutorials like [Stephen Grider: Advanced React and Redux](https://www.udemy.com/react-redux-tutorial/)*

 A starter kit for React with Express to serve it up.